omshewale30/2d-game/README.md

-A simple 2-d game developed using phaser framework
+A simple 2-d game developed using phaser and vite framework